nickfargo/state/README.md

 	var polyglot = {
 		greet: function() { return ':)'; }
 	}
-With State.js, the object's multilingual behavior can then be added in the form of language states, like so:
+Using State.js, the object's multilingual behavior can then be added in the form of language states, like so:
-	State( polyglot, 'language', {
+	State( polyglot, {
 		French: {
 			greet: function() { return 'Bonjour !'; }
 		},